Park Grass

 Level Name Amount Years Frequency Crop Method Chemical Form Notes

-Mg 12 kgMg/ha - magnesium sulphate
+Mg 12 kgMg/ha - magnesium sulfate

 Silicon Nutrient Exposure